 Our first student fellow for Fall 2021 is Morgan Rosen, a senior Theater and SPDI major.
 To work with Morgan, or if you have any questions, please contact Chris Odato.

 Informal Class Observations & Student Feedback Sessions

-If you would like feedback or recommendations on your teaching that is separate from, or supplements, regular evaluation processes, the Instructional Consultant is available to conduct informal class observations.
+If you would like feedback or recommendations on your teaching that is separate from, or supplements, regular evaluation processes, Chris Odato, Coordinator of Instructional Development, is available to conduct informal class observations.
 We will meet before the observation to discuss your goals and focus for the observation and meet again afterward to discuss feedback and recommendations based on your needs and interests.
 Student feedback sessions are an effective way to collect anonymous mid-semester feedback from students that you can put to use immediately rather than waiting for end-of-semester evaluations.
-The Instructional Consultant arranges to visit your class for 20-30 minutes while you step out, and facilitates a conversation with the students about what aspects of the class are more and less effective.
-You then meet with the Instructional Consultant to discuss the anonymized feedback and brainstorm ways to apply it.
+Chris will arrange to visit your class for 20-30 minutes while you step out, and facilitates a conversation with the students about what aspects of the class are more and less effective.
+You then meet with to discuss the anonymized feedback and brainstorm ways to apply it.
 These services are confidential and work well in combination with individual consultations.

 As an instructor, I look for ways to improve my class organization and engage students.
 I am so thankful Chris has been available to provide individual help every time I needed.
 One example was identifying the lack of clarity in the objectives for my assignments.
 I now see how with clear objectives, students are not only less confused but also better understand how their work is part of a learning process, and they engage more with their assignments.

 Customized Workshops or Presentations